 The midwives at Andaluz are Certified Professional Midwives and Certified Nurse Midwives licensed in Oregon.
 We are committed to providing skilled care that is safe and sensitive for you and your baby.
 Helping women and families through the transition of pregnancy and birth is a passion for us!

 Because we believe that continuity of care is important, each client has three midwives that serve her throughout her prenatal, birth, and postpartum care.
-We attend births at our Portland Birth Center, Tualatin Birth Center, or your home.
+We attend births at our Portland Birth Center, Tualatin Birth Center, the Dundee Cottage, or your home.

 How and when to pump,